piyushahir28/CPP-Essentials/Theory/didYouKnow.md

   ```

 - **What's the difference between `char* str = "abc"` and `char str[] = "abc"`?**

   - `char*` points to a string literal (read-only).
   - `char[]` copies it into an array (modifiable).

+- **Inline Definition of Static Data Member in C++**: Normally, in C++, static data members are declared inside a class, but they must be defined outside the class separately (in .cpp file).

+  ✅ Since C++17, we can define and initialize static members inside the class itself → this is called Inline Definition.